 Finding topics that both are interested in is the trick!
 Children’s books about the old west have something for every one – adventure abounds!
 When we travel, we love finding a local bookstore and discovering new books as souvenirs!
 As part of our summer road trip, we’ve headed out west and discovered that we all love books about Native Americans, cowgirls, cowboys, and the old west!

-Children’s Books About the Old West
+Children’s Stories About the Old West

 In words and pictures, this book captures all the excitement and adventure of the Wild West.
 Gibbons’s colorful watercolors deftly recreate cowboys clothing, equipment, and lifestyle, and the lively text includes descriptions of famous cowboys and cowgirls, as well as historical facts.